korpling/pepperModules-EXMARaLDAModules/README.md

 ### trimToken
 When this property is true, all tokens defined in exmaralda are trimmed before they are mapped to Salt.
 That means for instance trailing blanks are removed.

-## mapTimeline
+### mapTimeline
 When this property is set to `false`, the original timeline in the input file will not be imported.
 The default is to include the timeline.

-## mapDescriptions
+### mapDescriptions

 Map tiers of the type "Description" if set to  "true", which is the default value.

-## mapSpeakerMetadata
+### mapSpeakerMetadata

-Import the metadata of the speaker if set to "true", which is the default value.s
+Import the metadata of the speaker if set to "true", which is the default value.

+### strictFileType

+The default setting of `true` restricts importing only files with the ending `.exb`.
+Older versions of the importer searched for files with the ending `.exb`, `.xml`, `.xmi` and `.exmaralda`.
+But the EXMARaLDA partitur editor only creates files with the ending `.exb` and only these files should be imported.
+Set to `false` for getting the old behavior.

 # <a name="exporter">EXMARaLDAExporter</a>